-Farmers' unions not to appear before SC-appointed panel
+'Stay on farm laws no solution': Farmer leaders refuse to appear before SC-appointed panel

 New Delhi, Jan 11: Farmers unions on Monday welcomed the suggestion of the Supreme Court for a stay on the farm laws implementation but said they are not willing to participate in any proceedings before a committee that may be appointed by it.